1naboki1/com503/Readme.md

 ## Description

 This project is a Python application that can be run using Docker.
+It provides weather warnings and user preferences management through a web interface.

 ## Prerequisites